Early Childhood - 6th Grade Bilingual Generalist

 The Early Childhood - 6th grade Bilingual Generalist Certificate Program is designed for students seeking Texas certification to teach in a general elementary classroom or a bilingual classroom.
 Bilingual education is a dual-language program designed to provide equal educational opportunities to elementary students of limited English proficiency.
 Teachers in a bilingual classroom learn to teach students in their home language, and, subsequently, in English.
 The program at UT is specifically focused on educational issues that relate to students whose first language is Spanish.

 Fluency in Spanish is preferred.
 Students must apply for admission to the Professional Development Sequence (PDS) by March 1 to enter in the fall semester, or by October 1 to enter in the spring semester.
 Admission requirements include presentation of a minimum 2.5 GPA on all coursework taken at UT Austin, completion of prerequisite coursework with a minimum grade of “C” or above (M 316K and all major coursework, including the Foundations Semester), completed application by the stated deadlines, and selection by an Admissions Committee.
+Beginning March 2015 the College of Education will require a 2.75 minimum GPA, in accordance with the Texas Legislature.
 At the time of entrance into the PDS, students may only be lacking up to a maximum of three semester hours of coursework outside of the professional development sequence courses.

 The first and second year course listings in these documents are to be used as guides to assist you with selecting a schedule, and should be used with the degree plan.
 These courses can be taken during the fall, spring, or summer terms.
 A course load of twelve to fifteen semester hours is recommended during the fall and spring semesters.